DmitryFX/moonshine-dropzone/README.md

 - Currently not actually deleting files on the server.

 - Zero composer dependencies (except moonshine itself, of course).
 - Allows using Model attributes to construct the upload path.
-Upload for the new Model items goes to temp path, which is renamed further on Model save.
+Upload for the new Model items goes to temp path, which is renamed further on Model create.

 ---